autocoast/active-learning-sentinel-s2/README.md

 # Active Learning for Sentinel 2 Imagery through Contrastive Learning and Uncertainty Estimation

-[This](https://github.com/autocoast/active-learning-sentinel-s2/blob/main/active_learning_s2.pdf) is our preliminary paper.
-It is currently being submitted to Arxiv.
+[This](https://arxiv.org/abs/2405.13285) is our preliminary paper for this work.

 ![Method overview](./overview.png)